kaleynguyen/oct2022-dbt/greenery/README.md

 2. stg: 1:1 with source or JOINING of base tables.
 Live in staging/staging_mysql/stg_mysql_order.sql

 3. int: heavier transformation with business logic applied.
-Should live in marts/finance/int_orders_groupby_month
+Should live in marts/finance/int_orders_groupby_month.
+If a bipartite DAG with no int model between stg/dim or stg/fact exists, it suggests that an int model is needed.

-4. dim or fact: end state and a good point to bring to BI tools
+4. dim or fact: end state and a good point to bring to BI tools through exposure.

 > Marts contains step 3 and 4 models
 > Marts has their own custom schemas.
 In the dbt_project.yml we can define marts like this: